koteshwerrao/javascript-styleguide/README.md

 ## <a name='constructors'>Constructors</a>

+  - First, have a REALLY good reason for using a Constructor (be able to defend why it's the best option)
   - Assign methods to the prototype object, instead of overwriting the prototype with a new object.
 Overwriting the prototype makes inheritance impossible: by resetting the prototype you'll overwrite the base!

     ```javascript
     function Jedi() {

       console.log('new jedi');

     }

     // bad
     Jedi.prototype = {

       fight: function fight() {

         console.log('fighting');

       },

       block: function block() {

         console.log('blocking');

       }
     };

     // good
     Jedi.prototype.fight = function fight() {

       console.log('fighting');

     };

     Jedi.prototype.block = function block() {

       console.log('blocking');

     };
     ```